cltj/docs_template/pdoc/03-Resource/Resource.md

-tags:
-#structuring-notes
-# The resource part of PARA
- **resources** on a range of topics you’re interested in and learning about, such as:
+**resources** on a range of topics you’re interested in and learning about

+Examples:
 - Terraform, neovim, python, linux, git/dithub/devops
 - Personal productivity
 - Organic gardening